Combinatorics and topology of straightening maps I: compactness and bijectivity: Yoccoz puzzles

 \begin{rem} The interior of a puzzle piece is not connected in general.
 A ``degenerate'' puzzle appears when two distinct $\Lambda_k$-classes $A, A'$ are contained in the same $\lambda$-class.
 Therefore, our definition of puzzle piece does not coincide with the usual one (i.e., the closure of a bounded component of the complement of a suitable graph constructed with equipotentials and external rays). \end{rem}

 \begin{exam} 1.
 Let $c=-0.1010...+0.9562...\imunit$ and $f(z)=z^2+c$, so that $\alpha=f^4(c)$ is the alpha fixed point (i.e., the fixed point which is not a landing point of $R_f(0)$).
 Figure~\ref{fig-degpuzzle} shows its Julia set with its Yoccoz puzzles and (a part of) its lamination.
 The rational lamination $\lambda_f$ of $f$ properly contains the rational lamination of Douady's rabbit (say $\lanot$).
-In fact, the critical value $c$ has the same landing angles of the alpha fixed point, i.e., $1/7,2/7,4/7$.
+In fact, $f^4(c)$ has the landing angles of the alpha fixed point, i.e., $1/7,2/7,4/7$.
 Thus the critical point $0$ has six landing angles, consisting of two $\lanot$-equivalence classes.

-The lightgray region in the right picture indicates the landing relation for the critical point $0$, which is not contained in the lamination of Douady's rabbit.
-The Yoccoz puzzles for $f$, determined by the lamination of Douady's rabbit (namely, let $E_k$ be the set of landing angles for $f^{-k}(\alpha)$ and $\Lambda_k=\lambda|_{E_k}$), is such that the puzzle piece of depth 4 containing $0$ has two interior components.
+The light gray region in the right picture indicates the landing relation for the critical point $0$, which is not contained in the lamination of Douady's rabbit.
+The Yoccoz puzzles for $f$, determined by the lamination of Douady's rabbit (namely, let $E_k$ be the set of landing angles for $f^{-k}(\alpha)$ and $\Lambda_k=\lambda_0|_{E_k}$), is such that the interior of the puzzle piece of depth 4 containing $\{0,\alpha,-\alpha\}$ has two \change components.